 An article in The Wall Street Journal explained the increasing importance of delivering an exceptional customer experience.
 The author, Irving Wladawsky-Berger, stated, “A company can differentiate itself from competitors in one of two key ways: by providing a superior customer experience or by offering the lowest prices.
 For companies that prefer the former, digital channels are, far and away, the most cost-effective way of reaching out to their clients.”

-His is just one argument in a case that has been gaining traction recently: That the ability to make customers feel heard, respected and delighted in all their interactions with a company will determine winners and losers in the economy.
-And for good reason.
-The rationale for providing a superior customer experience is buttressed by a report by software company Enkata, which found that proactive customer support can increase retention rates by between three percent and five percent.
+This is just one argument in a case that has been gaining traction recently.
+Making customers feel heard, respected, and delighted in all their interactions with a company will determine winners and losers in the economy.

-Proactively managing important customer relationships with the help of CRM can fundamentally alter that dynamic and create the sorts of customer experiences that can set manufacturers apart from their competition.
+Proactively managing important customer relationships with the help of CRM can fundamentally alter that dynamic.
+CRM solutions create customer experiences that can set businesses apart from their competition.
 A sophisticated CRM provides innumerable avenues to manage relationships in a proactive way.

 For example, CRM solutions can track the most important customer data, including any service issues or repair and warranty information.
 Companies who act on this information quickly can react before the customer is even aware there may be a problem.
 Another way CRM systems improve the customer experience.

 When businesses are aware of a service issue, they can proactively respond with solutions to resolve the problem.
 There’s no need to wait for the customer to ask for help.
 And that should never happen if a CRM is configured to deliver reports and alerts when something needs to be addressed.